-In a prosecution brought by the RSPCA, Rina's owner was found guilty under the Animal Welfare Act, of causing unnecessary suffering to Rina & Hope
+In a prosecution brought by the RSPCA, their original owner was found guilty under the Animal Welfare Act, of causing unnecessary suffering to Rina & Hope

 What was achieved:

-Rina was saved from further suffering, when the PAWS team stepped in to offer help to her owner.
-We were able to obtain the veterinary attention she needed and give her the 24 hour care she required in the weeks after the operation, whilst she recovered from her ordeal.
+Rina & Hope were saved from further suffering, when the PAWS team stepped in to offer help to her owner.
+We were able to obtain the veterinary attention they needed.
+Rina was given the 24 hour care she required in the weeks after her operation, whilst she recovered from her ordeal.
 Hope was eventually taken for surgery to repair the leg and members of the PAWS team arranged and paid for her treatment and rehabilitation

 The PAWS team liaised with Rina's (non-UK based) breeder, who was extremely worried about her welfare.
-We were able to reassure her that Rina was in safe hands and that members of the PAWS team would work with the UK authorities to bring about a resolution to this sad situation and help all the dogs get the care they needed.
+We were able to reassure her that Rina was in safe hands and that members of the PAWS team would work with the UK authorities to find a way to resolve this sad situation and help all the dogs get the care they needed.

 All Hope's veterinary treatment, physiotherapy and hydrotherapy was arranged and paid for by the PAWS team.
 After 6 months of intensive physio, hydro, a balanced diet and a lot of love, Hope's leg was healed and she had full use of it.
 She is now three years old and has been able to run and gallop, as fast as any Wolfhound we've known!